YvGra/Behavioural-Econ-Paper/README.md

 # Behavioural-Econ-Paper

-Welcome to our GitHub Repository for the course: Behavioural and Experimental Economics.
+Welcome to our GitHub Repository for the course: Behavioural & Experimental Economics.
-We deposited the following files, here:

-## file 1

-## file 2
+In this repo , you different R-Scripts, that were refered to in the paper.
+If you have any questions regarding the code, please write an e-mail to: yves.graedel@student.unisg.ch